flutter/website/src/content/get-started/fundamentals/widgets.md

 This method can potentially be called in every frame and should not have any side effects beyond building a widget.
-For more information on how Flutter renders widgets, read [Flutter architectural overview][].
+To learn more about how Flutter renders widgets, check out the [Flutter architectural overview][].

 ### Widget state

 The framework introduces two major classes of widget: stateful and stateless widgets.